MiddleSchoolStudent/BotBrowser/README.md

 ### 🎯 Core Features

- **Cross-Platform Compatibility**
+ **Cross-Platform OS Simulation**
-  > Full support for Windows, macOS, and Ubuntu.
-Profiles are portable-start your automation on one OS and pick up seamlessly on another.
+  > Use distinct cross-platform profiles to emulate Windows, macOS, Ubuntu, or Android on any host.

  **Latest Chromium Base**
   > Always aligned with the newest stable Chromium release, ensuring cutting‑edge compatibility with today's most advanced antibot defenses.